onnx/onnx/docs/MetadataProps.md

 be used during inferencing.

-The goal is this proposal is to provide enough metadata that the model consumer can perform their own featurization prior to running the model and provide a compatible input or retrive an output and know what it's format is.
+The goal is this proposal is to provide enough metadata that the model consumer can perform their own featurization prior to running the model and provide a compatible input or retrive an output and know what its format is.

 ## Image Category Definition

 For every tensor in this model that uses [Tensor Denotation](TensorDenotation.md) to declare itself an `IMAGE`, you can provide more information to the model consumer.
 Note that any metadata provided using this mechanism is global to ALL tensors with the accompanying denotation.

+Keys and values are case insenstive.

 Specifically, we define here the following set image metadata: